marceloreyran/Project-Shop/README.md

 # Project-Shop
-This is a project of an online store.
+This is a project of an online store with Html, Css and Javascritp...